Jalonne White-Newsome: Education and career

 White-Newsome is a lecturer at the Milliken Institute School of Public Health, George Washington University.

+In 2022 White-Newsome was named the Senior Director for Environmental Justice at the White House.

 Research

 Jalonne White-Newsome conducts research on the intersection of environment and health, especially climate change and health equity.
 Her work is aimed at improving our understanding of how communities adapt to extreme heat events.

 White-Newsome advocates for equitable and just environmental policy.
 She has briefed members of Congress on her work and related research, specifically discussion the ways in which African Americans, Latinos, Asian Pacific Islanders, and Native Americans are exposed to higher levels of air pollution.